Notification of Rights under FERPA

 Notification of Rights Under the Protection of Pupil Rights Amendment (PPRA)

 PPRA affords parents and eligible students certain rights regarding the District's conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
-These include the right to inspect and consent or opt out of:
+These include:

 • Political affiliations;